-A Village Savings & Loans' Association (VSLA) is an association of 15 - 30 people who save together and take small loans from the savings.
-The activities of the VSLAs run in cycles of about a year, after which the accumulated financial assets (savings + fines + interest) are shared out among the members according to the amount each one has saved.
+For the Migration Project, the Village Savings & Loans' Association (VSLA) is an association of 25 people who save together and take small loans from the savings.
+The activities of the VSLAs run in cycles of about a year, after which the accumulated financial assets (savings + fines + interest) are shared out among the members according to the amount each one has saved less the agreed upon opening balance for the next cycle.